 - 4. Install the impeller. - a.
 The impeller is a slip fit and should slide on firmly but easily until it stops against the impeller wearing surface.
-Force should not be required to install the impeller in the correct position. - b.
-The impeller hub should be facing out away from the motor bracket. - If the impeller does not fit, repeat steps a. and b. to determine the problem. - Place "O" ring (#7) into the "O" ring groove in the motor bracket.
+Force should not be required to install the impeller in the correct position. - The impeller hub should be facing out away from the motor bracket. - If the impeller does not fit, repeat steps a. and b. to determine the problem. - Place "O" ring (#7) into the "O" ring groove in the motor bracket.
 It is helpful to stand the motor and pump assembly on end for this procedure. - 6.
-Remove the thru bolts installed in 2a.
-Place the cover over the motor bracket and install the four (4)3/8"x4" bolts.
-Tighten the bolts systematically, alternating diagonally across the cover.
-Do not over-tighten the bolts.
-Final adjustment will be made after the unit is in operation.
+Place the cover over the studs and install the two (2) 3/8" nuts and two (2) 3/8"x4" bolts.
+Tighten the nuts and bolts, systematically alternating diagonally across the cover.
+Do not over-tighten the nuts and bolts; final adjustment will be made after the unit is in operation.